core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 FORMAT:
-    FETCH /c/ Content-Format (application/YANG-fetch+cbor)
+    FETCH /c/ (Content-Format :application/yang-sid+cbor)
     <CBOR array of instance identifiers>

-    2.05 Content (Content-Format: application/YANG-patch+cbor)
+    2.05 Content (Content-Format: application/yang-value+cbor)
     <CBOR array of data node values>
 ~~~~
 {: artwork-align="left"}

+The server returns all values of the SIDs that exist in the server.
-The instance identifier is a SID or a CBOR array containing the SID followed by key values that identify the list instance (sec 5.13.1 of
-{{I-D.ietf-core-yang-cbor}}.
-In the payload of the returned data node values, delta encoding is used as described in
+The instance identifier is a SID or a CBOR array containing the SID followed by key values that identify the list instance (see section 5.13.1 of {{I-D.ietf-core-yang-cbor}}.
+In the payload of the returned data node values, delta encoding is used as described in {{ContForm}}.
-{{I-D.ietf-core-yang-cbor}}.

 #### FETCH examples {#FETCHEX}

 The example uses the current-datetime leaf and the interface list from {{ietf-system}}.
-In the following example the value of current-datetime (ID 1719)and the interface list (ID 1533) instance identified with name="eth0" are queried.
+In the following example the value of current-datetime (ID 1719 and the interface list (ID 1533) instance identified with name="eth0" are queried.

 ~~~~
-REQ:  FETCH /c Content-Format (application/YANG-fetch+cbor)
+REQ:  FETCH /c (Content-Format :application/yang-sid+cbor)
       [ 1719,            / ID 1719 /
       [-186, "eth0"]   / ID 1533 with name = "eth0" /
       ]

-RES:  2.05 Content Content-Format (application/YANG-patch+cbor)
+RES:  2.05 Content (Content-Format :application/yang-value+cbor)
 [
   "2014-10-26T12:16:31Z",
  {